Best Products to Export from India to Dubai, UAE

 • Organic Chemicals

-• Arms, Ammunition, Explosives, and Fireworks for Ministry of Defence, Armed Forces, or Ministry of Interior
+• Arms, Ammunition, Explosives, and Fireworks for the Ministry of Defence, Armed Forces, or Ministry of Interior

-This list provides an overview of the diverse range of products that India exports to Dubai, reflecting the strong trade relationship between the two countries.
+This list provides an overview of India's diverse range of products to Dubai, reflecting the strong trade relationship between the two countries.

-When exporting goods from India to Dubai, you’ll need to prepare and present several documents to ensure smooth customs clearance and compliance with regulations.
+When exporting goods from India to Dubai, you must prepare and present several documents to ensure smooth customs clearance and compliance with regulations.
 Here’s a list of essential documents:

 • Sea Waybill, Airway Bill, or Bill of Entry